BirdiePhoenix/Cash_Machine_C/README.md

 # Cash_Machine_C
-A program wich simulate a cash machine
+A program wich simulate a cash machine written in C